Sanford Health

 Date Employer Location Nature Outcome

-Mar 7, 2018 Henkels and Mccoy Inc BLAIR, WISCONSIN Electrocutions, electric shocks Hosp.
+Mar 7, 2018 Henkels and Mccoy Inc BLAIR, Wisconsin Electrocutions, electric shocks Hosp.

-Oct 22, 2015 U.S. Border Patrol OROGRANDE, NEW MEXICO Traumatic injuries and disorders, unspecified Hosp.
+Oct 22, 2015 U.S. Border Patrol OROGRANDE, New Mexico Traumatic injuries and disorders, unspecified Hosp.

-May 29, 2022 Bureau of Land Management - Taos Field Office SANTA FE, NEW MEXICO Fractures Hosp.
+May 29, 2022 Bureau of Land Management - Taos Field Office SANTA FE, New Mexico Fractures Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports